VB6Hobbyst7/Excel4Engineering/VBARankine/README.md

-# Rankine Cycle with Excel VBA
+# Analysizing the Ideal Rankine Cycle with MS Excel

-   Programming Rankine Cycle simulator with Excel VBA
+Programming the Rankine Cycle simulator with Excel VBA

 ## Dependences